jagrut70/jagrutvaghasiya/README.md

 ### **WeTechForU | Allen, TX** | *Aug 2024 – Present*
 **Data Analyst / Data Engineer**

-- Collaborated with stakeholders from **5+ health insurance providers** to gather requirements for analytics solutions
 - **Architected and trained CNN and Transformer-based models** in TensorFlow/PyTorch, improving predictive accuracy by **20%**
 - **Engineered scalable ETL pipelines** using PySpark on Microsoft Fabric to process **10TB+ of nested JSON data daily**
 - Created **Power BI dashboards** that reduced insurance claim cycle time by **25%** through better operational tracking